 Prepare to Pivot

 But preparing for your customer is only the beginning, you need to be ready to adjust your bid to fit their needs.
 If you’ve worked retail sales in the roofing industry, you’ll know that those customers often suffer from the same indecision that comes with any major home renovation.
 If you’re still preparing estimates on paper or by compiling an excel sheet from your price list, you’ll know the frustration that comes with minor changes.
-We addressed that a long time ago by making estimating a point and click experience, where you can swipe and delete or change any item, and have another estimate ready in seconds.
+We addressed that a long time ago by making estimating a point-and-click experience, where you can swipe and delete or change any item, and have another estimate ready in seconds.
 We want you to be prepared to accommodate changes to your customer’s plan, without another trip back to the office.

 If you have any questions about how estimating works in RoofSnap, or how we can help simplify your sales process, let us know!
 We’ve just released a new estimate document that brings clear, professional formatting to your data, and we’re sure it will help you sell more jobs.
 If you’d like to see the other solutions RoofSnap offers, schedule a demo with our team and we’ll walk you through all of our features, each of which is designed to help your business grow.
 Need more general estimating information?
 Check out our How to Estimate a Roofing Job post.

 Thanks for reading, and until next time…